 They start with a stack of light and fluffy pumpkin buttermilk pancakes and top with a layer of bourbon pecan jam but the sweet utopia doesn’t stop there.
 They add sweet cream cheese drizzle, whipped mascarpone and mocha crumble.
 It was sweet, decadent, and absolutely sinful.
 We shouldn’t have kept eating but we couldn’t stop.

 Wrapping Up: Snooze makes it a priority to be creative and keep adding fresh and seasonal items to their menu.
 We thought their fall additions were amazing.
 They were deeply flavorful, some sweet and some savory but staying away from overly salted or candy like sweetness.
-If you are looking for a culinary adventure to start your day, you should consider hitting the Snooze bar.
+If you are looking for a culinary adventure to start your day or the perfect compliment to your romantic getaway or San Diego bike tour, you should consider hitting the Snooze bar.
 Thank you, Justin, for having us and we look forward to tasting your new creations and catching up on the rest of your menu.

 Disclaimer: Although our experience was complimentary, the views and opinions expressed are entirely our own.